CharlesPeterMcCarthy/longboard-tracker-arduino-shell-script/README.md

 ## How To Set Up
   - Before you continue, you should have followed some of the steps from the [Arduino GitHub Repo](https://github.com/CharlesPeterMcCarthy/longboard_arduino) up until this point
   - Change the values listed below under [To Use](https://github.com/CharlesPeterMcCarthy/longboard_shell_script#to-use)
-  - The values you enter in `device_info.txt` should match the device details you enter into the MySQL Table [here](https://github.com/CharlesPeterMcCarthy/longboard_db)
+  - The device details you enter in `info.txt` should match the device details you enter into the MySQL Table [here](https://github.com/CharlesPeterMcCarthy/longboard_db)
   - In order to place these files on the Arduino, you will need a micro SD card
   - First you must format the SD card.
 This can be done by running the [ExpandingYunDiskSpace Arduino Sketch](https://www.arduino.cc/en/Tutorial/ExpandingYunDiskSpace)
   - When this has finished, remove the micro SD card from the Arduino